 Clarence and Anne Beets Scholarship.
 Dr. William Clarence and Mrs. Anne Beets have contributed a gift to Calvin College, the income from which is used to provide scholarships to students.
 Dr. and Mrs. Beets are interested in helping students who have been successful at Calvin and have the potential and motivation to continue to be successful but lack the financial resources to meet all of their expenses.
-For 1985-86, two scholarships of \$1,000 each will be awarded to students entering their junior or senior year.
+For 1986-87, two scholarships of \$1,000 each will be awarded to students entering their junior or senior year.
 To be considered for a scholarship a student must demonstrate financial need, be making normal progress toward a degree, and have a cumulative grade point average of 2.5 or higher.

 Bere Memorial Scholarship.
-The college has received a gift from Mrs. Jeanne L. Bere in memory of her late husband, Paul Bere, the income from which is used to award one scholarship of \$400 or more each year. (\$600 was awarded in 1984-85.)
-The scholarship is awarded to a pre-law student entering the junior or senior year, with primary emphasis on an evaluation of academic performance, and potential need is a secondary factor in the selection.
+The college has received a gift from Mrs. Jeanne L. Bere in memory of her late husband, Paul Bere, the income from which is used to award one scholarship of \$600 or more each year.
+The scholarship is awarded to a pre-law student entering the junior or senior year, with primary emphasis on an evaluation of academic performance and potential need is a secondary factor in the selection.

 Dr. John W. Brink Memorial Scholarship.
-One scholarship of \$300 or more is awarded each year (\$500 was awarded in 1984-85) in memory of Dr. John W. Brink to a premedical student for use in the junior or senior year at Calvin College.
+One scholarship of \$500 or more is awarded each year in memory of Dr. John W. Brink to a premedical student for use in the junior or senior year at Calvin College.
 Selection shall be on the basis of character, academic performance, and potential without regard to need.

 The Margaret and Douglas Bush Family Scholarship.
 The Bush family has provided the college with funds to encourage worthy students to prepare for positions in business and business education.
-Two or three scholarships of \$500 or more are awarded each year by the Scholarship Committee of the college on the basis of diligence, character, commitment to service of the Lord and mankind, promise of growth, and, in some cases, financial need.
+Two or more scholarships of \$500 or more are awarded each year by the Scholarship Committee of the college on the basis of diligence, character, commitment to service of the Lord and mankind, promise of growth, and, in some cases, financial need.
+Four scholarships ranging from \$500 to \$1,100 were awarded for 1985-86.
 Although the student's academic record is not a primary factor, a grade point average of 3.0 or better is required.